 The definitions of cyber-physical systems (CPS) and the Internet of Things (IoT) are converging over time to include a common emphasis on hybrid systems of interacting digital, analog, physical, and human components in systems engineered for function through integrated physics and logic.
 CPS and IoT enable innovative applications in important economic sectors such as smart cities, energy, manufacturing, transportation and emergency response.
 The CPS/IoT Program develops and demonstrates new measurement science and promotes the emergence of consensus standards and protocols for advanced cyber-physical systems and IoT that are scalable, effective, measurable, interoperable, trustworthy, and assured.
-The Engineering Laboratory (Smart Grid and Cyber-Physical Systems Program Office) also provides leadership to support NIST-wide CPS/IoT program coordination with the Information Technology, Communications Technology, and Physical Measurement Laboratories.
+The Communications Technology Laboratory's Smart Connected Systems Division also provides leadership to support NIST-wide CPS/IoT program coordination with the Information Technology, Engineering, and Physical Measurement Laboratories.

-Objective - Enable scalable, dependable design methods and reproducible performance measurement for effective and trustworthy (reliable, safe, secure, resilient and privacy-enhancing) cyber-physical systems and IoT, by means of new measurement science, advanced testing and assurance capabilities and a community-driven perspective, by 2020.
+Objective - Enable scalable, dependable design methods and reproducible performance measurement for effective and trustworthy (reliable, safe, secure, resilient and privacy-enhancing) cyber-physical systems and IoT, by means of new measurement science, advanced testing and assurance capabilities and a community-driven perspective.

 What is the problem?